NILOIDE/Artificial_curiosity/README.md

 # Adversarial_curiosity
-Research repository for my Master thesis on Adversarial curiosity
+Repository for my Master thesis on Adversarial curiosity